Praeda822/100-days-of-code/log.md

 They're legit making me type out what I want my variable's data type to be _every single fucking time_ I wnt to use a variable to store a value - oh my god what an absolutely unnecessarily verbose ball-breaker this is going to be coming from having only _just learned Javascript_..

+I _also_ started learning **Microsoft SQL Server**, using **Microsoft SQL Server Management Studio** (_jfc what a mouthful_), as part of my **Database** class!
+SQL is..interesting: For our Database class, our Homework was to manually select data out of explicit Rows/Columns from specified tables, and we were introduced to the basic syntax and overall look (_feel?_) of reading, as well as comprehending, SQL.

+Finally...on thursdays we have our **ICT and Analysis** class, which is all about governance compliance, learning to speak legalese, navigating the corporatised populist socio-political landscape of working in the modern contemporary tech industry (_wow, **another** mouthful_).
+But it was genuinely interesting as we were asked to summarise the objectives of the **EPBC** (_Environment Protection and Biodiversity Conservation Act 1999_), we reviewed the **Web Content Accessibility Guidelines**, and I had the opportunity to advocate for _why_ young people are beneficial to the work force, adhering to Australian equal opportunity & diversity guidelines.
+Lovely jubbly.

 **Link to work**: N/A

+### Days 85-91: Wednesday, 24th July - Saturday, 27th July